Quick/Quick/Documentation/TestingApps.md

 Normally, UIKit triggers lifecycle events for your view controller as it's presented within the app.
 When testing a `UIViewController`, however, you'll need to trigger these yourself.
-You can do so in one of two ways:
+You can do so in one of three ways:

 1. Accessing `UIViewController.view`, which triggers things like `UIViewController.viewDidLoad()`.
 2. Use `UIViewController.beginAppearanceTransition()` to trigger most lifecycle events.